jprzimba/tfs0.3.6pl1-7.9x/README.md

 This is a modified server based on **The Forgotten Server 0.3.6pl1**, designed to run on the 7.9x protocol.
 The project has been adjusted to support the 7.9x version of the Tibia protocol while maintaining compatibility with its mechanics and features.

-This version contains alot of features from TFS 0.4, a compatible Gesior Website can be found in this repository.
+This version contains alot of features from TFS 0.4.

 If you like the project, feel free to contribute with a pull request, and we will continue to keep the project updated.